Booger McFarland

 Anthony Darelle "Booger" McFarland (born December 18, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
-He played college football at Louisiana State University and was drafted by the Tampa Bay Buccaneers in the first round of the 1999 NFL Draft.
+He played college football at Louisiana State University and was drafted by the Tampa Bay Buccaneers in the first round of the 1999 NFL draft.
 McFarland also played for the Indianapolis Colts, and won two Super Bowl rings in his career: one with the Buccaneers (Super Bowl XXXVII) and another with the Colts (Super Bowl XLI).
 He was an analyst for Monday Night Football in 2018 and 2019, before joining as a pregame analyst on Monday Night Countdown in 2020.

-Early years
+Early life

+McFarland and his two siblings grew up in Winnsboro, Louisiana.
+He attended Winnsboro High School, where he was an All-State lineman for the Wildcats.

 McFarland received the nickname "Booger" as a child, saying "I was a bad kid, getting into a lot of wild stuff.
 I used to get called a lot of different things.
 But that was just the one that stuck."

 College career

 McFarland played for the LSU Tigers football team from 1995 to 1998.
 In his freshman year, he started every game at defensive tackle, finishing the season with 73 tackles (including 12 tackles for loss and 2 quarterback sacks) and quickly became a crowd favorite for pulling double-duty at the fullback position for short-yardage plays.
 He also recorded a tackle in LSU's victory over Michigan State at the 1995 Independence Bowl.
 For the rest of his collegiate career from his sophomore year onward, he focused on defensive tackle, and helped bring the Tigers to two further bowl wins in the 1996 Peach Bowl and the 1997 Independence Bowl, also earning 1996 Peach Bowl SEC Defensive MVP honors.
 Despite a spectacular collapse by the Tigers in the 1998 season, McFarland was named defensive co-captain his senior year, earned first-team All-SEC and All-America honors, and played in the 1999 Senior Bowl.
 He graduated in 1999 with a degree in business management.